Ali Coote: Bohemians

 On 24 December 2020, it was announced that Coote had transferred to League of Ireland Premier Division club Bohemians.
 He immediately became a starter for the team and was named the League of Ireland Player of the Month for August 2021, during which he scored three goals in four appearances, which included a brace in a 2–1 UEFA Europa Conference League third qualifying round first leg victory over PAOK.
 The following month, Coote signed a one-year contract extension and he finished the 2021 season with 41 appearances and seven goals.
 Coote made 32 appearances and scored two goals during a mid-table 2022 season, in which he was demoted to the U19 team, but he won his place back under new manager Declan Devine.
 During the 2023 season, Coote was part of the Leinster Senior Cup-winning squad and scored in the 5–0 Final victory over Usher Athletic.
 He was released when his contract expired and ended his three seasons with the club on 108 appearances and 15 goals.

 Detroit City

 On 9 January 2024, Coote transferred to USL Championship club Detroit City and signed a two-year contract.
 He made 11 appearances and scored one goal prior to his departure on 18 June 2024.

 Shelbourne

 On 18 June 2024, Coote transferred to League of Ireland Premier Division club Shelbourne and signed a contract effective 1 July 2024.
 He ended the League of Ireland Premier Division championship-winning 2024 season with 20 appearances and one goal.
 Coote signed a new one-year contract in November 2024.
+He made 44 appearances and scored seven goals during the 2025 season, in which the club won the President of Ireland's Cup.
+Coote signed a new two-year contract in October 2025.